equdevel/SnowRunner_time_control/README.md

-## SnowRunner time control
+## SnowRunner/Expeditions time control

-Allows to control time in SnowRunner: start/stop, rewind/forward, speed up time (x1 - x10 faster than real time) and also synchronize time with a real clock.
+Allows to control time in SnowRunner or Expeditions: start/stop, rewind/forward, speed up time (x1 - x10 faster than real time) and also synchronize time with a real clock.

-Launch the application after SnowRunner and don't close it while the game is running.
+Launch the application after SnowRunner/Expeditions and don't close it while the game is running.

-Works on all versions of SnowRunner.
+Works on all versions of SnowRunner/Expeditions.

 ### Hotkeys